mhdawson/arduino-esp8266/TempAndLightSensor/README.md

     TCP/IP dot notation (ex "10.1.1.186").
   * mqttServerPort - port for the mqtt server to connect to

+If using certificates the follwing are also required
+  * client_cert - bytes in DER format
+  * client_cert_len - length in bytes of client cert
+  * client_key -  bytes in DER format
+  * client_key_len - length in bytes of key

 * Device configuration from configuration for device in SensorConfig.h
   * LIGHT_TOPIC - mqtt topic to post light intensity (0-1024).
   * TEMP_TOPIC - mqtt topic to post temperature to.
   * TEMP_TOPIC - mqtt topic to topic to listen on for LED on/off message

+See the sample [WirelessConfig.h.sample](https://github.com/mhdawson/arduino-esp8266/blob/master/TempAndLightSensor/WirelessConfig.h.sample) more more details;

 # Building